mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/get_users_userid_email-verification-request.md

 ---
-title: "GET /users/[user_id]/email-verification-reqest"
+title: "GET /users/[user_id]/email-verification-request"
 ---

-# GET /users/[user_id]/email-verification-reqest
+# GET /users/[user_id]/email-verification-request

-Gets a user's email verification request.
+Gets a user's valid email verification request.

 ```
 GET https://your-domain.com/users/USER_ID/email-verification-reqes
 ```

-## Succesful response
+## Successful response

 Returns the [user email verification request model](/api-reference/rest/models/user-email-verification-request) if the request exists and is valid.

-## Error codess
+## Error codes

-- [404] `NOT_FOUND`: The request or user does not exist, or the request has expired.
+- [404] `NOT_FOUND`: The user doesn't exist, the user doesn't have a verification request, or their verification request has expired.
 - [500] `UNKNOWN_ERROR`